 This site will help students and parents learn more about the BEST BOOKS CHALLENGE, sponsored by the Granite School District Elementary Libraries.
 It is an extra-curricular program, and all 4th-6th grade students in elementary schools are invited to participate!

 This is also the place for librarians, teachers, reading specialists, and other school personnel to find answers to questions and access to sign-up sheets, materials, forms, and other information and resources you may need.

 PURPOSE: Best Books rewards readers and asks them to consider books from a variety of times, genres, authors, reading levels, and purposes.
-Books are selected carefully to represent high-quality writing and a wide-range of character identity and perspective.
-The shared experience of a group of people reading the same book at one time also helps encourage discussion of literature, especially characters and themes.

 Students will know their school library and librarian.

-- Students learn empathy and compassion by reading about people with different lives; they build understanding and confidence from reading about people who are like them.
+Students learn empathy and compassion by reading about people with different lives; they build understanding and confidence from reading about people who are like them.

-- Traditional, time-honored standards aren't lost on the shelves.
+Traditional, time-honored standards aren't lost on the shelves.

 Students have a community of readers--a shared experience and direct interaction as they read together (another motivator for reading for fun).